JacquesCarette/Drasil/People/Jason/thesis/chapters/Chapter Take Homes and Outlines.md

-# Chapter "Take Homes" and Outlines
+# Chapter “Take-Homes” and Outlines

 1. Introduction:

     Take home: A single universal mathematical expression language is insufficient to describe theories and all of their meta-level information.
+    Additionally, we must add type information to languages so that we can make invalid expressions irrepresentable.

     Outline: Terse introduction to Drasil and Drasils ideology, followed by a discussion of the immediate issues associated with this research (encoding